A mating-of-trees approach for graph distances in random planar maps: Combinatorial arguments

 \subsubsection{Bijection for site percolation on the UIPT}

 In this subsection we review the infinite-volume version of the bijection between site-percolated triangulations of type II (no self-loops, but multiple edges allowed) and \emph{Kreweras walks}---those with steps in $\{(1,0) , (0,1) , (-1,-1)\}$---which was first described in \cite{bhs-site-perc}.
-This bijection is based on an earlier bijection by Bernardi \cite{Bernardi-Kreweras} between such walks and trivalent maps decorated by a depth-first search tree.
+This bijection is based on an earlier bijection by Bernardi \cite{bernardi-dfs-bijection} between such walks and trivalent maps decorated by a depth-first search tree.
+We emphasize that the only part of~\cite{bhs-site-perc} needed here is the definition of the bijection in~\cite[Section 2]{bhs-site-perc}.

 Let $(M,e_0)$ be an instance of the uniform infinite planar triangulation (UIPT) of type II, rooted at a directed edge $e_0$.
 Let $P$ be an instance of critical site percolation on the map, i.e., $P$ associates each $v\in \mcl \cV(M)$ with either red or blue, uniformly and independently at random.
-In \cite{bhs-site-perc} (based on \cite{Bernardi-Kreweras}) it was proved that $(M,e_0,P)$ can a.s.\ be encoded by a bi-infinite walk with increments $a=(1,0)$, $b=(0,1)$, $c=(-1,-1)$\footnote{To be precise, the correspondence between walks and triples $(M,e_0,P)$ in \cite{bhs-site-perc} is for the case where the edge $e_0$ is undirected.
+In \cite[Section 2.5]{bhs-site-perc} (based on \cite{bernardi-dfs-bijection}) it was proved that $(M,e_0,P)$ can a.s.\ be encoded by a bi-infinite walk with increments $a=(1,0)$, $b=(0,1)$, $c=(-1,-1)$\footnote{To be precise, the correspondence between walks and triples $(M,e_0,P)$ in \cite{bhs-site-perc} is for the case where the edge $e_0$ is undirected.
 The direction of $e_0$ does not play an important role in this section, and we may for example assume that the direction of $e_0$ is determined by an additional binary random variable.}.
 Conversely, a bi-infinite walk $\cZ=(\cZ_k)_{k\in\Z}$ with $\cZ_0=0$ and steps $a,b,c$ chosen uniformly and independently at random, a.s.\ encodes an instance of $(M,e_0,P)$.
 Throughout this section we let $(\Delta \cZ_k)_{k\in\N}$ denote the steps of $\cZ$, i.e., \eqbn \Delta \cZ_k:=\cZ_k-\cZ_{k-1}\in\{a,b,c \} . \eqen